Kotlin/kotlin-spec/src/kotlin.core/type-system.md

 * TODO(Intersection and union types)
 * TODO(Error / invalid types)

 We distinguish between *concrete* and *abstract* types.
-Concrete types are types which are assignable to values; abstract types either need to be instantiated as concrete types before they may be used as value types, or are used internally by the type system and are not directly denotable.
+Concrete types are types which are assignable to values; abstract types either need to be instantiated as concrete types before they can be used as value types, or are used internally by the type system and are not directly denotable.

 #### Built-in types